Preparing for Surgery

 Day & Night Before Surgery

-Then, get a good night’s rest, and:
+Plan to get a good night's rest.

 - Take a complete bath or shower, with special attention to cleaning the area where the surgical procedure will be performed